Frequently Asked Questions

 Every case is different so it is difficult to say what might happen if you report your suspicions to the authorities.
 There are various courses of action you can take including contacting the police or Children's Social Services.
 These agencies have joint working arrangements for responding to suspected child abuse.
 Someone will talk to you about your concerns and may ask for details so the situation can be investigated further.
 Police and social work teams are very experienced in this work and will deal sensitively with the child and family.

 If you want to talk about your concerns and possible courses of actions, the Stop it Now! helpline is available for confidential advice and information.
 The Helpline operates from 9am-9pm Monday-Thursday and from 9am-5pm on Friday.
-Stop it Now! can also provide help by email on firstname.lastname@example.org, with a response in 7 working days.
+Stop it Now! can also provide help through its secure messaging service, with a response in within 5-7 working days.
 Please do call our helpline if you have any concerns.

 If you are worried about someone's behaviour towards a child, you can: